 Grandmom had a stroke one winter.
 My dad and Granddad sat by her side, squeezing her hand until the end.

 When I was thirty, my dad and I traveled back to Pleasantville to visit Granddad.
 With the tape recorder rolling, we sat around that same smile-big-if-you-want-a-pancake table and asked him questions about his relatives, his childhood, his life.
 He told us about his first job with New Jersey Bell Telephone and how during war time he was literate in morse code.
 He remembered traveling west as a small child with his parents in search of a better climate for his mother who was recovering from tuberculosis.
 Granddad used short wave radio to communicate with people all over the world.
 He recounted sweet memories of courting Bess (Grandmom) and their more than 65 years together.
 Granddad said he would do it all over again in a heartbeat if he could.
 He drove us to the cemetery where his grandparents are buried and showed us the farmhouse where he grew up, long since abandoned, dilapidated, covered with vines.
 In the driver’s seat, Granddad placed his hands at 9 and 3, pinky fingers tucked inside the wheel.
 He talked for hours, and days.
 It was the most I had ever heard him speak.
 It was as if in all those years of quiet he’d been saving up his words and now they flowed out of his mouth like butterflies.
-He spoke fondly of his mother, a kind woman who died too young.
-His eyes filled with tears when he told us about his Grandmom Bee who raised him and loved him like he was her own son.
+He spoke of his mother, a kind woman who died too young.
+He was only four years old and had no real memories of her.
+His eyes filled with tears when he told us about his Grandmom Hanna who raised him and loved him like he was her own son.